karnkaul/le2d/lib/docs/library_concepts.md

 ### Validation Layers

 There is no validation layer code in the library or its dependencies.
 Users are expected to use Vulkan Configurator during development, and ensure that the layers are being loaded correctly. `le2d` is **NOT** designed to "evade" / wrap validation errors, it is **highly recommended** to always have the layers turned on during development.
-Even basic use of the engine warrants order-correct destruction of resources like `le::Texture` vs `le::RenderWindow`, where errors can slip by unless validation layers are enabled.
+Even basic use of the engine warrants order-correct destruction of resources like `le::Texture`, where errors can slip by unless validation layers are enabled.

 ## Object Ownership